Ohio governor proposes outside probes of police shootings - WHIZ News

 Under a bill introduced June 11 by House Republicans, Ohio would create a statewide disciplinary database for violent officers and require psychological testing for all new police officers.

-That bill “is the beginning of what we expect will be a robust and thoughtful conversation,” sponsors Rep. Phil Plummer and Rep. Cindy Harris said Wednesday in response to DeWine’s proposals.
+That bill “is the beginning of what we expect will be a robust and thoughtful conversation,” sponsors Rep. Phil Plummer and Rep. Cindy Abrams said Wednesday in response to DeWine’s proposals.

 Senate Republicans encouraged Ohioans to participate in upcoming legislative hearings on police proposals.
 Spokesman John Fortney said it was too early to say whether those hearings would happen this summer.